Home / Resources / How to Verify a Fortnite & UEFN Creator

 How do I check a UEFN creator before commissioning a map?

-Before you pay: review their Epic profile and published islands, confirm their linked accounts are verified as one identity, search the blacklist, check the map registry and trust score, and agree on escrow or milestone payments — with the scope and deadline in writing.
+Before you pay: review their Epic profile and published islands, confirm their linked accounts are verified as one identity, search the blacklist, check their trust score and deal history, and agree on escrow or milestone payments — with the scope and deadline in writing.
 The full walkthrough is in how to vet a UEFN creator before you commission a map.

 How can I tell if a UEFN developer is trustworthy?